 As one of the least developed countries in the world, Nepal is in need of safe and sustainable employment.
 We keep as much of our supply chain in Nepal as possible to benefit their local economy.
 That is why we spin and dye our wool in Nepal instead of importing finished yarn and felt from other countries.
-The more opportunities we can provide for employment opportunities means a greater benefit for the economy as a whole.
-We believe that small businesses can make a big impact by the choices we make in how and where we produce our products.
+The more employment opportunities we can provide means a greater benefit for the economy as a whole.
+We believe that small businesses can make a big impact through the choices we make in how and where we produce our products.
 We believe that our history of producing in Nepal is a testament to that.

 The video below shows the many people involved in turning raw wool into a finished product in Nepal.